raagav456/Breast-Cancer-Detection/README.md

 # Overview

 Among many cancers, breast cancer is the second most common cause of death in women.
 Early detection and early treatment reduce breast cancer mortality.
-MachineLearning plays an important role in breast cancer detection because it can detect it is benign or not using Logistic Regression (Supervised Learning Algorithm).
+MachineLearning plays an important role in breast cancer detection because it can detect it is benign or maligant using Logistic Regression (Supervised Learning Algorithm).

 ### Logistic Regression